fernandokosh/redmine_time_tracker/README.markdown

 1. Open a shell to your Redmine's `#{RAILS_ROOT}/plugins/redmine_time_tracker` folder
 2. Update your git copy with `git pull`
-3. Update the database using the migrations. `rake db:migrate_plugins RAILS_ENV=production`
+3. Update the database using the migrations. `redmine:plugins:migrate RAILS_ENV=production`
 4. Restart your Redmine

 ## Usage